 If a battery sits in extreme cold, the electrolyte inside can freeze.

 Attempting to jump start with a frozen battery can cause it to rupture.

-2. Turn off all the electrical accessories: heater, A/C, climate control, stereo system, lights, etc. Put the transmission in Neutral or Park, and set the parking brake.
+2. Turn off all the electrical accessories: heater, A/C, audio system, lights, etc. Put the transmission in neutral (M/T) or Park (A/T), and set the parking brake.